iign/minesweeper/README.md

 Minesweeper
 =====

-Minesweeper game made in HTML+CSS.
+Minesweeper game made in HTML+CSS+JS.

 This is a work in progress and experiment to learn more about JS coding techniques, Git and everything in between.